"Direct Express Investigations"

 You have up to 90 days to file a dispute as soon as you become aware of the unauthorized transaction as explained above :

-Step 2 – Complete Dispute Form
+Step 2 – Complete the Dispute Form

 Next, you will most likely be required by customer service to fill out a formal dispute by completing the dispute resolution form.